chen42/presentations/cho_ag.md

 ### Vascular effects

 * <span id="drug"> Acetylcholine </span> *typically* causes vasodilation.
-	* mediated by activating muscarinic M3 receptors located in vascular endothelial cells
+	* mediated by activating muscarinic M3 receptors located in vascular [endothelial cells](http://www.lab.anhb.uwa.edu.au/mb140/corepages/vascular/Images/VesWall.jpg)
 		* activation of nitric oxide (NO) synthetase.
 		* NO diffuses into vascular smooth muscle cells
 		* leading to vascular smooth muscle relaxation and vasodilation.
 	* endothelia cells are obligatory in the relaxation of vascular smooth muscle by ACh
-	* coronary arteriolar response to ACh the same way. *If the endothelium is damaged by atherosclerosis, ACh causes vasoconstriction*.
+	* coronary arteriolar response to ACh the same way. *If the endothelium is damaged by atherosclerosis, ACh causes vasoconstriction* by activating the smooth muscle cells directly.

 ![](http://accessmedicine.mhmedical.com/data/books/1193/m_kat_ch7_f005.png)
 <br>